antronerds/r2-tutorials/docs/Kaplan_Meier.md

 -   R2 supports any type of survival data, such as overall survival and relapse free survival.

--   An often used feature of R2 is the Kaplan Scan (KaplanScan), where an optimum survival cut-off is established based on statistical testing instead of for example just taking the average of median.
-The Kaplan scanner separates the samples of a dataset into two groups based on the gene expression of one gene.
-In the order of expression, it will use every increasing expression value as a cutoff to create 2 groups and test the p-value in a logrank test.
-The highest value is then reported, accompanied by a kaplan meier picture.
-So in short, it will find the most significant expression cutoff for survival analysis.
-The best possible Kaplan Meier curve is based on the logrank test.
-However, R2 does also allow you to use median, average and more as a cutoff in assessing whether a gene of interest has the potential to separate patient survival.Of course, such analysis id only possible for datasets where survival data is present.

 -   Use the Kaplan Scan for a group of genes.